 The good news is that cyber threat intelligence platforms are offering reliable tools to provide an antidote to these problems.
 Using such a platform, users can:

 - Correlate and enrich alerts

 - Accelerate triage and simplify incident analysis and containment

-CYREBRO’s SOC platform allows integration with threat intelligence whereby you can integrate other threat intelligence tools and feeds to your platform.
+Your SOC should allow integration with threat intelligence whereby it can integrate other threat intelligence tools and feeds to itself.

 How Can CYREBRO Help?

 CYREBRO is your cloud-based cybersecurity central command-managed SOC platform where you can integrate all your security events with strategic monitoring, proactive threat intelligence, and expedite incident response efforts.

 Unlike traditional SOC platforms, CYREBRO provides a centralized vision, a single cyber brain that is a proprietary detection algorithm, and transparent accountability that helps you know which security solutions are working for you, what should be done right away, and the overall status of all actions.